skills-cogrammar/Technical-Interview-Preperation/Textbook/Chapter 13 - Session Management/readme.md

         - Able to store a lot of data
         - More control over when data is sent since it’s not sent automatically with each request
     - Cons
-        - Requries JavaScript to access making it vulnerable to XSS
+        - Requires JavaScript to access making it vulnerable to XSS
-        - Data is persisted until manually cleaned, when you leave a site and come back, the localstorage will still be there.
+        - Data is persisted until manually cleaned, when you leave a site and come back, the local storage will still be there.
 - Session Storage
-    - A temporary version of localstorage, it only persists the data for a single tab of a given website and clears when that browser tab is closed
+    - A temporary version of local storage, it only persists the data for a single tab of a given website and clears when that browser tab is closed
     - Pros
         - Same control of local storage
         - The data is cleared once the session ends
     - Cons
-        - All the same as localstorage.
+        - All the same as local storage.

 ### 13.3.2 Securing a Session Token